Donald Trump appeals $454 million judgment in New York civil fraud case - ExBulletin

 Donald Trump appeals $454 million judgment in New York civil fraud case

-Donald Trump appealed his $454 million civil fraud judgment in New York, challenging the justices' conclusion that Trump lied about his wealth as he grew the real estate empire that launched him to stardom and the presidency.
+NEW YORK (AP) Donald Trump has appealed his $454 million civil fraud judgment in New York, challenging the judges' conclusion that Trump lied about his wealth as he expanded the real estate empire that had propelled him to fame and the presidency.

-Lawyers for the former president filed a notice of appeal Monday asking the state's mid-level appeals court to overturn Judge Arthur Engoron's Feb.
-16 verdict in the trial of Attorney General Letitia James.
+Lawyers for the former president filed notices of appeal Monday asking the state's mid-level appeals court to overturn Judge Arthur Engoron's Feb.
+16 verdict in the trial of Attorney General Letitia James and to cancel the staggering sanctions that threaten to wipe out Trump's cash reserves.

-Trump's lawyers wrote in court papers that they were asking the appeals court to decide whether Engoron made errors of law and/or fact and whether he abused his discretion and/or authority. skill.
+Trump's lawyers wrote in court papers that they are asking the appeals court to decide whether Engoron made errors of law and/or fact and whether he abused his discretion or exceeded his jurisdiction .

+Trump's appeal documents did not specify whether Trump sought to stay collection of the judgment while he appealed by providing cash, assets or an appeal bond covering the amount owed to receive a stay automatic.

+Messages seeking comment were left with Trump's lawyers and the New York attorney general's office.

 Engoron discovered that Trump, his company and his top executives, including his sons Eric and Donald Trump Jr., conspired for years to deceive banks and insurers by inflating his wealth on financial statements used to guarantee loans and conclude transactions.
 Among other sanctions, the judge imposed strict limits on the ability of Trump's company, the Trump Organization, to do business.